fyang151/personal-simple-vim/README.md

+# Modifications to SimpleVim:
+- "J" and "K" now move 4 spaces up and down, respectively.

+### Below is the readme of the original SimpleVim extension:

 # SimpleVim

 An opinionated Vim-like extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.